consideRatio/z2jh-cost-estimator/README.md

 # Z2JH Cost Estimator
-This project helps you estimate the costs for a cloud based JupyterHub deployment given information about the estimated usage.
+This project helps you estimate the costs for an autoscaling [cloud based JupyterHub deployment](https://z2jh.jupyter.org/en/latest/) given information about the estimated usage.

 ## Running this cost-estimator from mybinder.org

-Follow the link given below to launch **cost-estimator**.
+Click on the **launch** link below to open a notebook where you can run the simulator for calculating the cloud costs for your JupyterHub deployment.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Sunita76/z2jh-cost-estimator/master?urlpath=%2Flab%2Ftree%2Ftest_simulator_package.ipynb)